Covid 19 coronavirus: 1 in 5 Auckland businesses won't survive another lockdown

 One in five Auckland small and medium businesses say they will not survive another lockdown, a new survey has found.

-The Auckland Business Chamber has conducted a survey of the economic health of 1000 businesses during the city's current Level 3 restrictions which relegates retail stores and hospitality establishments to delivery and pickup trade only.
+The Auckland Business Chamber has conducted a survey of the economic health of 1000 businesses during the city's current alert level 3 restrictions which relegates retail stores and hospitality establishments to delivery and pickup trade only.

 The survey revealed 18 per cent of businesses indicated they could not survive a further lockdown, 28 per cent said they could manage just one more, and 24 per cent indicated two more.